 |Alert/detect anomalous activity||6.4|

 VMware can help customers better secure their SWIFT environment, their data center, and their clouds.
 Security features are present throughout the VMware stack, with NSX and AppDefense being at the top of that list.
 If you want to learn more about VMware’s security capabilities, please reach out your local account team.

 VMware’s security and compliance team can is constantly creating and working with customers and auditors to better help our customers meet their security and compliance needed.
-You can find their blog with a treasure trove of information at https://blogs.vmware.com/vmwaresecurity/.
+The VMware security blog has a treasure trove of information.